About Mercy For Animals

 Inspiring Compassion.
 Ending Cruelty.

-Our mission is to construct a compassionate food system by reducing suffering and ending exploitation of animals for food.
+Our mission is to construct a compassionate food system by reducing suffering and ending the exploitation of animals for food.

 Imagine a world free of cruelty, a world in which we nurture our bodies, minds, and spirits with wholesome, healthy food that is kind to animals and sustainable for our planet.
 Mercy For Animals believes that world is possible.
 In fact, it is inevitable if we work together to elevate humanity to its fullest potential.